Where To Source Products Outside Of China // Pros And Cons Of Top China Manufacturing Alternatives

 Check out: What Products Are Made In India? // Sourcing and Manufacturing in India Guide

-India is trying to replace China as the central manufacturing hub of the world, and the new government is promoting a “Made in India” program to bring new manufacturing companies to India.
-The advantage of India is that it’s similar to China in size, with over 1 billion residents, allowing manufacturers to draw from an infinite pool of skilled and unskilled labor.
+India is attempting to supplant China as the world's central manufacturing hub, and the new government is promoting a “Made in India” program to attract new manufacturing companies to the country.
+The advantage of India is that it’s similar in size to China, with over 1 billion residents, allowing manufacturers to draw from an extensive pool of skilled and unskilled labor.

 The population of India also guarantees companies will be able to draw materials internally, and the supply chain won’t be compromised even in times of shortages.
-In addition, India is huge on tech and suitable for developing hardware and electronics.
+In addition, India is a hub for technology and is well-suited for developing hardware and electronics.
 The main disadvantage of India is that its infrastructure is not as developed as China’s, and they have fewer options regarding shipping.
 When shipped from India, the goods also take longer to arrive in the US.

 03 // Thailand Sourcing